Practice Fusion: Using an Electronic Health Record (EHR) to meet Virginia state mandates for certified e-prescribing for controlled substances (EPCS).

 Practice Fusion’s EPCS system:

-Virginia’s Prescription Monitoring Program (Virginia PMP) is a 24/7 database containing information on dispensed controlled substances included in Schedule II, III and IV; those in Schedule V for which a prescription is required; nalaxone, and all other drugs of concern.
+Virginia’s Prescription Monitoring Program (PMP) is a 24/7 database containing information on dispensed controlled substances included in Schedule II, III and IV; those in Schedule V for which a prescription is required; naloxone, all drugs of concern, and cannabidiol oil or THC-A oil dispensed by a pharmaceutical processor in Virginia.
 The primary purpose of the PMP is to promote safe prescribing and dispensing practices for covered substances by providing timely and essential information to healthcare providers.
 Law enforcement and health profession licensing boards use the PMP to support investigations related to doctor shopping, diversion, and inappropriate prescribing and dispensing.

-Integrating Virginia PMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in Virginia PMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of Virginia PMP data within the EHR.
+Although the integration between Practice Fusion and the Virginia PMP is not yet available, integrating Virginia PMP data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Virginia PMP has the ability to automatically initiate a patient query, validate the provider’s credentials in the Virginia PMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Virginia PMP data within the EHR.

 To register for the Virginia PMP, visit https://Virginia.pmpaware.net/identities/new